Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Results and Discussion

 \section{Results and Discussion}

-In this section, we discuss all the results derived from our broadband X-ray spectral modeling, the implications of the physical reflection model for the origin of the soft X-ray excess, the validity of the standard SS73 accretion disk theory, the first-time calculation of the disk-to-corona power transfer fraction, coronal properties, and black hole spin population across mass scales ($\log M_{\rm BH} \sim 5.5-9.0$).
+In this section, we discuss all the results derived from our broadband X-ray spectral modeling, the implications of the physical reflection model for the origin of the soft X-ray excess, the validity of the standard SS73 accretion disk theory, the first-time calculation of the disk-to-corona power transfer fraction, coronal (hot as well as warm) properties, and black hole spin population across mass scales ($\log M_{\rm BH} \sim 5.5-9.0$).
 The details of broadband spectral modeling for each source in the sample are presented in Appendix~\ref{sec:individual}.
-In Table~A2, we report the best-fit source spectral model parameters and their 90\% confidence intervals determined through MCMC parameter space exploration of the best-fit model.
+In Table~\ref{table_output_parameters}, we report the best-fit source spectral model parameters and their 90\% confidence intervals determined through MCMC parameter space exploration of the best-fit model.
 Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
-The best-fit spectral energy flux models with components are presented in Fig.~A3.
+The best-fit spectral energy flux models with components are presented in Figures~A3 and A4.

-\subsection{Physical Origin of the Soft X-ray Excess Emission: High-density disk reflection or warm Comptonization}
+\subsection{Physical Origin of the Soft X-ray Excess Emission: High-density Disk Reflection or Warm Comptonization}